pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # The listening address of tikv-importer when backend is "importer".
 Change it to the actual address.
 addr = "172.16.31.10:8287"
 # Action to do when trying to insert a duplicated entry in the "tidb" backend.
-#  - replace: new entry replaces existing entry
+#  - replace: use new entry to replace the existing entry
-#  - ignore:  keep existing entry, ignore new entry
+#  - ignore: keep the existing entry, and ignore the new entry
 #  - error: report error and quit the program
 # on-duplicate = "replace"
 # The size limit of generated SST files in the "local" backend.
 It is better
 # to be the same as the Region size of TiKV (96 MB by default).